kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rule_optimization.md

 ## In the web interface

-Go to: _Modules → Checkmk → Create Checkmk Setup Rules_ and click
+Go to: _Modules → Checkmk → Manage Checkmk Setup Rules_ and click
 **Rule Optimization** above the list.

 Pick a scope and press **Run analysis**.
 The analysis renders every rule for